awsdocs/aws-elemental-mediastore-user-guide/doc_source/folders-rules-for-names.md

 # Rules for Folder Names<a name="folders-rules-for-names"></a>

 Folder names must follow these rules:
-+ Must be unique only within its parent container or folder\.
++ Must be unique only within the parent container or folder\.
 For example, you can create a folder named `myfolder` in two different containers: `movies/myfolder` and `sports/myfolder`\.
 + Can have the same name as its parent container\.
-+ Are case sensitive\.
-For example, you can have a folder named `myFolder` and a folder named `myfolder` in the same container or folder because those names are unique\.
-+ Can’t be renamed after the folder has been created\.
++ Can’t be changed after the folder has been created\.
 + Can contain uppercase letters, lowercase letters, numbers, periods \(\.\), hyphens \(\-\), and tildes \(\~\)\.
 + Must start with a number or letter\.
 + Must be from 3 to 63 characters long\.